 \section{New non-Kleinian flag structures}

-The goal of this paragraph is to construct new examples of non-Kleinian flag manifolds.
-We describe in paragraph \ref{subsection-deformationstriviales} a first very specific family of such examples, obtained as deformations of cyclic Schottky flag manifolds on $\Sigma_2\times\Sn{1}$.
-We use then surgeries to give a general recipe producing non-Kleinian examples, and conclude in paragraph \ref{subsection-proofnonKleiniangluings} the proof of Theorem \ref{theoremintro-structuresnonKleiniennesparsommeconnexe}.
+The goal of this section is to construct new examples of non-Kleinian flag manifolds.
+We describe in subsection \ref{subsection-deformationstriviales} a first very specific family of such examples, obtained as deformations of cyclic Schottky flag manifolds on $\Sigma_2\times\Sn{1}$.
+We use then surgeries to give a general recipe producing non-Kleinian examples, and conclude in subsection \ref{subsection-proofnonKleiniangluings} the proof of Theorem \ref{theoremintro-structuresnonKleiniennesparsommeconnexe}.